elephantscale/es-training-new/deep-learning/generic/DL-ecosystem.md

 <img src="../../assets/images/deep-learning/face-id-1.png" alt="XXX image missing" style="width:32%;float:right;"/><!-- {"left" : 7.73, "top" : 1.07, "height" : 2.49, "width" : 2.49} -->

  * Why do DL on mobile?
- * **Privacy:** so no data leaves the device.This is important with PII (Personaly  Identifiable Information) and Europe's GDPR (General Data Protection Regulation)
+ * **Privacy:** so no data leaves the device.This is important with PII (Personally  Identifiable Information) and Europe's GDPR (General Data Protection Regulation)
  * **Reducing Cloud Cost:** By doing DL on the device and minimizing sending data to cloud, we can save time and money
  * **Speed:** Sending data to cloud and getting an answer back can take several seconds
     - 10 seconds: user's keep their focus on a screen